 The mission of the NODAFR is to conduct detailed reviews of domestic fatalities in a multidisciplinary, confidential, and culturally sensitive manner, using the information learned to develop comprehensive recommendations for improved system and social structural responses with the goals of enhancing safety for survivors and the community, while holding offenders accountable.

-- Promote cooperation, communication and coordination among agencies involved in responding to domestic abuse. - Identify systemic gaps and barriers to services and advocate for policy change to increase equitable and safe outcomes.
+among agencies involved in responding to domestic abuse.

+• Identify systemic gaps and barriers to services and advocate for policy change to increase equitable and safe outcomes.